theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added new state to disable particle effects when EMPed
 5. Damaged Textures are inconsistent with the base texture with some elements being outdated
 	* Adjusted Damaged Textures to better match the base texture
+6. Heavy Damaged and Husks would look damaged, but the Flame and Beam Cannon attachment would look pristine
+	* Applied texture swap to the Flame and Beam Cannon texture, for the Husk the textures replaced for damaged ones in the model
+7. Avatar comandeering Flame Tank upgraded with Purifying Flame will revert to normal flame weapon
+	* Added new feature where Avatar will distinguish between Normal and Upgraded Flame Tank and will use the upgraded weapon if comandeered
 #### Purifier
 1. Will randomly play Avatar voice sounds.
 (This is due to inheriting NOD Avatar and not removing sounds)
 	* Removed Avatar sound